Energy policy of the United Kingdom: Scotland

 Though energy policy is an area reserved to the UK government under the Scotland Act 1998 that established devolved government for Scotland, the Scottish Government has an energy policy for Scotland at variance with UK policy, and has planning powers to enable it to put some aspects of its policy priorities into effect.

-Net Zero strategy
+Net Zero strategy since 2021

-In 2021, the UK Government published its Net-Zero strategy to reduce the country's emissions to net zero by 2050 compared to the 1990 baseline.
-The strategy sets out a path for sectors and industry in the UK to reach net-zero, including power, fuel supply & hydrogen, industry, transport, heat & buildings, and removal of greenhouse gas emissions.
-The purpose of the policy relates to climate action, where countries must bring down their greenhouse gas emissions to meet the Paris Agreement target of stopping planetary scale warming to prevent dangerous climate change.
-The policy is an update to the 2008 Climate Change Act.
+In 2021, the UK government published its strategy to reduce the country's carbon dioxide emissions to net zero by 2050 compared to the 1990 baseline.
+The strategy set out a path for sectors and industry in the UK to reach net zero, addressing power, fuel supply and hydrogen, industry, transport, heat and buildings, and reduction of greenhouse gas emissions.
+The document was an update to the 2008 Climate Change Act.

+Published in December 2024, the Clean Power 2030 Action Plan outlines the newly elected Labour party's approach through creating new energy infrastructure, changing the planning system, and reforming energy markets.
+Great British Energy, a publicly owned energy company, was formally established in May 2025; the new body would co-invest in clean energy projects and improve Britain's energy independence.
+In September 2025, the Secretary of State published the Statement of Strategic Priorities, where GBE's core objectives were laid out.
+These include developing clean energy projects, exapnding public ownership of those projects, and facilitating high-quality employment.

+The National Energy System Operator, launched in October 2024, replaced the Electricity System Operator.
+It is the United Kingdom's state-owned electricity and gas system planner and operator.
+It is meant to make whole-system planning more coordinated, while being independent from both government and the energy industry.

+The UK government revised the National Planning Policy Framework in July and December in 2024, as it relates to onshore wind.
+The changes mean local councils are no longer required to demonstrate that all community concerns have been addressed, so now a single objection cannot block a new onshore wind project.
+The revised policy also considers wind projects to be appropriate anywhere, removing the necessity for local councils to allocate specific areas for projects.
+These changes were implemented to compress project timelines and ultimately contribute to the Clean Power 2030 Action Plan.